Aerial view of the Stanley Park forest, surrounded by water

 Though 160,000 of these trees were affected — including western hemlock, Douglas fir, and grand fir — only a fraction of these trees are a risk to public safety and will need to be cut-down.

-This outbreak also affects parts of West and North Vancouver, where many trees are dying.
+This outbreak also affects parts of West and North Vancouver, where many trees have been impacted.

 After recent droughts and hard winters, trees in Stanley Park were more vulnerable to the looper outbreak and less likely to recover.

-What's happeningPhase 3 work for hemlock looper response resumes January 2026
+What's happeningPhase 3 work for hemlock looper response is complete for spring 2026 and will resume in fall 2026

 At the Park Board meetings on July 21, 2025, and November 3, 2025, we received approval to advance work in the remaining untreated areas within the internal trail areas of the park.